 Uplift is a climate conference created for, and by, young people.
 We believe conservation needs young voices, more diversity, and a new focus on climate justice.
 We are rooted in the red rock cliffs, sacred peaks and precious waters of the Colorado Plateau.

 Climate justice makes climate change a social issue by centering communities on the frontlines of climate disaster while resisting exploitative institutions, systems, and power structures that perpetuate inequity in order to honor life.

 We seek to empower and unite young leaders to address climate change on the Colorado Plateau.

 We, as youth, are rising.
-We envision a future in which climate change is addressed at all levels of decision-making.
-We celebrate the diverse peoples, ecosystems, and distinct wildness of the Colorado Plateau as we engage the threat of climate change in the places we love.
+We envision a future in which climate injustice is addressed at all levels of decision-making.
+We celebrate the diverse peoples, ecosystems, and unique landscapes of the Colorado Plateau as we engage the threat of climate change in the places we love.
 We want future generations to come of age with hope and adaptations to live in our warming world.

 Uplift is committed to creating a just world for all people.
 We recognize the historical context of inequity and oppression on which climate and environmental movements have been built upon.
 In order to bring equity and justice to our work, we strive to empower marginalized identities in our leadership and our movement.
 We strive to create a culture of inclusiveness in our community.